Introduction: The difference between automation hype and real hours saved

 Most service companies know they need automation; the challenge is identifying what's actually worth automating.
 The workflows below are practical business automation workflows built for service businesses that rely on repeatable processes and constant client communication.

-These examples aren’t hype or abstract AI promises.
-They’re real workflows that consistently cut 10–15 hours of manual work each week.
 If you want help identifying the highest-ROI opportunities, request a free automation audit.
 Automation Solutions

 Workflow 1-3: Lead intake and qualification automation